 Every winter brings the possibility of extreme weather conditions with its associated widespread and prolonged disruption.
 There are various factors to be considered when we make our decision on school opening or closure.
 Safety, both travelling to school and once there, is our number one priority for both staff and students.
 Making the decision the night before is not always easy and not the preference of the Local Authority who like us to stay open.
 Making the sites clear and safe to enable lessons to continue is always a priority.
 As above, if we do make the decision to close TWGSB, we endeavour to make the decision by 07:00.

 ‘The roads are clear, why are you not open?’ is one of the questions often asked during snowy spells – the answer is site safety.
-In the event of snow, the site teams at Tunbridge Well and Sevenoaks are in before 06:00 and begin clearing and gritting pathways by hand.
+In the event of snow, the site teams at Tunbridge Wells and Sevenoaks are in before 06:00 and begin clearing and gritting pathways by hand.
 Frozen pathways and temperatures below freezing for prolonged periods of time make this a difficult task.
 Since the weather is unpredictable and weather forecasts not always accurate, it can be challenging for us to get it right every time.
 However, keeping a school community of over 1700 students and 130 staff safe across both sites is our priority and the appropriate time will be given to the decision.

 If snow falls overnight and into the morning, travel issues are created for both students and staff, especially those who travel a significant distance to get here.
 We do not expect anyone to travel if it is unsafe to do so.
 If we are unable to get enough staff into school, we may not be able to supervise the students safely and would then be forced to close and send them home.
 For those students who leave before the school has been in touch, we ask that you as parents make the decision around the safety of your child travelling into school and whether or not to send him/her in.